Kemdee/WPD2_OkemdiUdeh_Cw/Schedule_app/README.md

 cd into 'Schedule_app'

-Install dependencies

-Run the app by typing: node index
+Run the application by typing: node index

-Open in browser
+Open browser and navigate to 'localhost:3000/'